Negotiating Your Salary

 I simply accepted the pitiful 3% raises I received, and it led to a lot of frustration.

-To whet your appetite, here is Jessica’s list which she fully fleshes out in the article with in-depth and specific scripts on how to succeed at salary negotiation:
+To whet your appetite, here is Financial Mechanic’s list which she fully fleshes out in the article with in-depth and specific scripts on how to succeed at salary negotiation:

 The 7 Tips: